saybur/mcxboot/README.md

 The bootloader starts each time the device resets.
 If the reset was caused by the device being powered-on *or* the PDI interface, the bootloader performs the following steps.
 Otherwise the application is invoked.
-No external buttons are needed in this process.

 These steps are performed by the bootloader: